| [Home] | [Products] | [HowItWorks] |

 ATACT has been updated to support Serial ATA (SATA) devices.
 SATA seems to have lots of problems and ATACT seems to be able to find many, if not all, of these problems.
 These problems appear as timeout errors, data corruption errors and other strange events.
 If you are testing SATA ATA devices you need ATACT!

-CLICK HERE to get the full ATACT documentation.
+CLICK HERE to get the free full version of ATACT for DOS.